justinbavier/dime/README.md

 # Dimesite
 This is the website for Dime!

-Currently in development, and it lives at dimesite-dev.herokuapp.com
+Currently in development, and it lives over [here](www.dimesite-dev.herokuapp.com).